TrollPursePublishing/trollpurse-website/readme.md

 #Troll Purse Website
-Website for trollpurse.com, does not include blogs or forums
+Website for trollpurse.com, does not include blogs or forums.